courselabs/kubernetes/labs/pods/README.md

 ## Run a simple Pod

-Kubectl is the tool for managing objects.
+You use Kubectl to query objects, but also to manage them.
 You create any object from YAML using the `apply` command.

 - [whoami-pod.yaml](specs/whoami-pod.yaml) is the Pod spec for a simple web app